 In this age of big data, it’s easy to drown in a sea of numbers.
 In order to successfully make it to the other side, one needs to understand numbers and measurements, or at least not feel intimidated by them.
 There’s no other way.
 Statistics are everywhere.
 Statistical literacy is an important tool, and it’ll be much more crucial in the future.

 You can’t ignore statistics, but to deal with the sheer volume of data and numbers, people usually settle for less information.
 People ‘compress’ the distribution.
 The amount of data can get big – too big to handle, and the main idea of compressing it is to be able to deduce something with as little information as possible.
-The problem is, this is only a good tactic in theory.
+The problem is that this is only a good tactic in theory.

 When the Numbers Misbehave